Al-Talaba SC: Thair Ahmed era (2001–2007)

 In the wake of the 2003 invasion of Iraq, all of Al-Talaba's matches in the 2003–04 season were postponed and then cancelled, except two games which they won against Al-Sinaa before the league was abandoned for the season.
-Al-Talaba were the runners-up of the 2003 Baghdad Championship (the new name of the Umm Al-Ma'arik Championship, also known as Iraqi Elite Cup), defeating Al-Shorta 2–1 in the semi-finals and losing to Al-Zawra'a 5–4 on penalties after a 2–2 draw in the final, a match that saw three red cards in total.
+Al-Talaba were the runners-up of the 1st Baghdad Championship (the new name of the Umm al-Ma'arik Championship), defeating Al-Shorta 2–1 in the semi-finals and losing to Al-Zawra'a 5–4 on penalties after a 2–2 draw in the final, a match that saw three red cards in total.
 In the 2002–03 AFC Champions League, Al-Talaba finished third in Group D with three points from three games after one win and two losses.

 Al-Talaba participated in the 2003–04 Arab Champions League, reaching the proper group stage where they finished in third place with three points.
 Before the start of the 2004–05 season, Al-Talaba participated in the 2004 Damascus International Championship.
 They played three games in the tournament, winning two and losing one, being knocked out in the group stage.
 They also participated in the 2004 Tishreen Cup, one week after they were knocked out of the Damascus International Championship.
 In the Tishreen Cup, they finished top of their group to qualify for the semi-finals.
 They defeated Tishreen SC 1–0 to reach the final, which they lost by 3–2 to fellow Iraqi club Al-Zawra'a.
 In the 2004–05 Iraqi Premier League, Al-Talaba finished the first phase as leaders of Group Three with 28 points, having won eight matches, drawn four and lost four.
 They also became leaders of Group Two in the second phase with eight points, ahead of Al-Naft who had seven points, after winning two matches and drawing two.
 In the semi-finals, Al-Talaba came up against Al-Quwa Al-Jawiya; they were beaten in the first leg 1–0 and drew the second leg 2–2.
 Al-Talaba won the third-place play-off against Al-Zawra'a 4–1 on penalties after a 1–1 draw.